kdub8/CS4800-HW4-Creational-Patterns/README.md

 Add two more pizza chains, Little Caesars and Dominos, following the same rules as Pizza Hut, and create specific pizzas for each chain.

 ## Abstract Factory, Factory, and Singleton Patterns: Macronutrient Meals
-Description
+### Description
 Create a macronutrient-balanced meal for customers based on their given diet plans.
 The system should generate a meal with one of the following at random: Carbs, Protein, and Fats, as long as it does not violate the customer's diet plan.

 Macronutrient Food Options
-Carbs: Cheese, Bread, Lentils, Pistachio
+- Carbs: Cheese, Bread, Lentils, Pistachio
-Protein: Fish, Chicken, Beef, Tofu
+- Protein: Fish, Chicken, Beef, Tofu
-Fats: Avocado, Sour cream, Tuna, Peanuts
+- Fats: Avocado, Sour cream, Tuna, Peanuts

-Diet Plans
+Diet Plans:
-No Restriction
+- No Restriction
-Paleo
+- Paleo
-Vegan
+- Vegan
-Nut Allergy
+- Nut Allergy

 Requirements:
 The customer provides their name and diet plan.
 Each meal should have one item from each category (Carbs, Protein, Fats).